khoji-code/Data-Science-AI-for-Business-Portfolio/Projects/README.md

 ## Results

 The trained LSTM model, enhanced with GloVe embeddings, demonstrated strong performance on this large-scale sentiment analysis task, achieving an **accuracy of approximately 80%** on the test set.
 This project successfully shows how deep learning can be used to build a powerful and accurate system for understanding public sentiment from social media data.

+---
+---
+# Predicting Students' Dropout and Academic Success

+This project develops a machine learning model to predict the academic outcomes of higher education students, classifying them as likely to **Dropout**, remain **Enrolled**, or **Graduate**.
+Using a comprehensive dataset that includes demographic, socio-economic, and academic performance data, this analysis identifies the key factors that influence student success.

+The core of the project is a high-performance **CatBoost classifier**, and its predictions are made transparent and interpretable using **SHAP (SHapley Additive exPlanations)**, revealing the "why" behind the model's forecasts.

+---

+## Strategic Value & Purpose

+Student dropout is a significant challenge for educational institutions worldwide.
+This predictive model serves as a powerful tool for:
+* **Proactive Intervention**: By identifying students at high risk of dropping out early, institutions can offer timely and targeted support, such as academic counseling, financial aid, or mentorship.
+* **Improving Retention Rates**: A small improvement in student retention can have a major positive impact on an institution's reputation and financial stability.
+* **Resource Optimization**: The model's insights allow universities to allocate support resources more efficiently to the students who need them most.
+* **Policy Enhancement**: Understanding the key drivers of dropout can inform institutional policies related to scholarships, curriculum design, and student services.

+---

+## Methodology Workflow

+The project follows a complete data science pipeline for building a robust and interpretable classification system.

+### 1. Data Loading and Preparation
+* The "Predict students' dropout and academic success" dataset from the UCI Machine Learning Repository is loaded.
+* The dataset is explored to understand its structure, containing over 4,400 student records and 36 different features.

+### 2. Exploratory Data Analysis (EDA)
+* The distribution of the target variable (`Target`) is analyzed, showing a balanced representation of the three outcome classes (Dropout, Enrolled, Graduate).
+* **Interactive visualizations** are created using `plotly` to explore the relationships between various features and student outcomes.
+For example, analysis shows a strong correlation between a student's scholarship status and their likelihood of graduating.

+### 3. Preprocessing
+* The categorical target variable is converted into numerical labels using a `LabelEncoder` (`Dropout=0`, `Enrolled=1`, `Graduate=2`).
+* The data is split into features (`X`) and the target variable (`y`).

+### 4. Model Training
+* The data is split into training (80%) and testing (20%) sets.
+* A **CatBoost Classifier** is trained on the data.
+CatBoost is a gradient-boosting framework that is particularly effective at handling datasets with a mix of numerical and categorical features.
+The `class_weights` parameter is used to ensure the model performs well on all three outcome classes.

+### 5. Evaluation
+* The trained model is evaluated on the unseen test set using several standard metrics:
+    * **Accuracy Score**: The overall percentage of correct predictions.
+    * **Classification Report**: A detailed report showing the **precision, recall, and F1-score** for each of the three outcome classes.
+    * **Confusion Matrix**: A visual breakdown of the model's predictions.

+### 6. Explainable AI (XAI) with SHAP
+* To understand *why* the model makes certain predictions, **SHAP** is used.
+* A SHAP summary plot is generated, which ranks the features by their overall impact on the model's predictions.
+The analysis clearly identifies that **academic performance** (specifically `Curricular units 2nd sem (grade)` and `(approved)`) is by far the most important predictor of a student's academic outcome.

+---

+## Key Concepts Explained

+* **Multi-Class Classification**: A classification task where each instance can be categorized into one of more than two classes.
+* **CatBoost**: A high-performance, open-source gradient boosting on decision trees library.
+It's particularly well-suited for datasets with a high number of categorical features.
+* **SHAP (SHapley Additive exPlanations)**: A game theory-based approach for explaining the output of any machine learning model, providing insights into feature importance and impact.

+---

+## Results & Conclusion

+The trained CatBoost model achieved a high **accuracy of 82.3%** on the test set, demonstrating its strong ability to predict student outcomes.
+The SHAP analysis provided a clear and actionable insight: a student's academic performance in their first year is the single most critical determinant of their future success.

+This project successfully demonstrates that a well-tuned machine learning model, combined with an explainability framework, can serve as a highly effective tool for educational institutions to proactively support their students and improve academic success rates.

+---
+---
+# Human Activity Recognition (HAR) with Smartphone Data

+This project builds a high-performance machine learning model to classify human activities—such as **Walking, Sitting, Standing, and Laying**—using sensor data collected from smartphones.
+The analysis is performed on the well-known UCI HAR dataset, which contains processed time-series data from accelerometer and gyroscope sensors.

+The project emphasizes a robust data science workflow, including advanced exploratory data analysis with **t-SNE** for high-dimensional visualization, feature scaling, and a comparative evaluation of two powerful classification models: **Logistic Regression** and **XGBoost**.

+---

+## Strategic Value & Purpose

+Human Activity Recognition is a foundational technology for a wide range of applications, especially in health, fitness, and smart environments.
+The purpose of this project is to create a system that can:
+* **Enable Health and Fitness Tracking**: The model can be integrated into wearable devices or smartphone apps to automatically track a user's daily physical activities.
+* **Support Elder Care**: HAR systems can be used to monitor the activity levels of elderly individuals, detecting falls or periods of inactivity that may require attention.
+* **Power Smart Homes**: A smart home could use activity recognition to adjust lighting, temperature, or entertainment systems based on what the occupant is doing (e.g., dimming the lights when the user is "Laying down").

+---

+## Methodology Workflow

+The project follows a complete pipeline for building and evaluating a robust classification model.

+### 1. Data Loading and Preparation
+* The UCI HAR dataset is loaded.
+This dataset is conveniently pre-split into training and testing sets and contains 561 pre-processed features derived from the raw sensor signals.
+* The activity labels are mapped from numerical codes to human-readable names (e.g., 1 -> "WALKING").

+### 2. Exploratory Data Analysis (EDA)
+* The distribution of the different activity classes is visualized, confirming that the dataset is well-balanced.
+* **t-SNE (t-Distributed Stochastic Neighbor Embedding)** is used for dimensionality reduction.
+This powerful technique visualizes the high-dimensional (561 features) sensor data on a 2D scatter plot.
+The resulting plot clearly shows that the different activities form distinct clusters, indicating that a machine learning model will be able to separate them effectively.

+### 3. Preprocessing
+* **Feature Scaling**: The sensor data features are normalized using a `StandardScaler`.
+This is a crucial step for many machine learning algorithms (especially distance-based ones and those using regularization, like Logistic Regression) as it ensures all features are on a similar scale.

+### 4. Model Training
+Two different classification models are trained on the data for comparison:
+1. **Logistic Regression**: A simple, interpretable, and efficient linear model that serves as a strong baseline.
+2. **XGBoost Classifier**: A high-performance, tree-based gradient boosting model known for its accuracy and speed.

+### 5. Evaluation
+* The trained models are evaluated on the unseen test set using several standard metrics:
+    * **Accuracy Score**: The overall percentage of correct activity predictions.
+    * **Classification Report**: A detailed report showing the **precision, recall, and F1-score** for each individual activity.
+    * **Confusion Matrix**: A visual breakdown of the model's predictions, showing which activities it is confusing with each other.
+The matrix reveals that the model is excellent at distinguishing between static (Sitting, Standing, Laying) and dynamic (Walking, etc.) activities.

+---

+## Key Concepts Explained

+* **Human Activity Recognition (HAR)**: A field of computer science and signal processing focused on automatically identifying the physical activity performed by a person based on sensor data.
+* **Accelerometer & Gyroscope**: The key sensors in a smartphone used for HAR.
+The accelerometer measures linear acceleration, while the gyroscope measures rotational velocity.
+* **t-SNE**: An advanced visualization algorithm for exploring high-dimensional data.
+It creates a 2D or 3D "map" where similar data points are modeled as being close together.
+* **XGBoost**: A high-performance, open-source gradient boosting framework that uses tree-based learning algorithms.

+---

+## Results & Conclusion

+Both models performed exceptionally well, but the **XGBoost classifier achieved a superior accuracy of 92.57%** on the test set.
+The detailed evaluation confirms that the model is highly effective at recognizing a wide range of human activities from smartphone sensor data.

+This project successfully demonstrates how standard machine learning techniques can be used to build a powerful and accurate HAR system, providing a solid foundation for real-world applications in health, fitness, and smart technology.

+---
+---